simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/translation_mapping_utils.md

 ## Module summary

-This module is for the translation-mapping utility implementations.
+This module is for translation-mapping utility implementations.

 ## `get_mapping_module_path` function docstring